What are picking methods?

 With the pick-by-voice picking method, data is fed back into the system by voice.
 The order picker continuously wears a headset equipped with a microphone and headphones.
 Thanks to the voice client, the order picker is constantly networked with the relevant systems via a wireless connection, which enables smooth communication that can be adapted at short notice.

-• Shortages and the like can be taken into account individually and without manual input.
+- Shortages etc. can be taken into account individually and without manual input.

 As a classic process in the context of paperless picking methods, pick-by-light is one of those systems that are used in parallel picking, especially for small parts.
 Each shelf has special displays or so-called light signals that help with intuitive picking.
 The relevant storage compartments are visually displayed to the picker, ensuring a high throughput during picking.